 Roundup is a very small city located in the state of Montana.
 With a population of 1,836 people and two constituent neighborhoods, Roundup is the 44th largest community in Montana.
 Roundup has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Roundup is a blue-collar town, with 35.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Roundup is a city of construction workers and builders, service providers, and sales and office workers.
-There are especially a lot of people living in Roundup who work in office and administrative support (10.03%), sales jobs (9.23%), and healthcare (9.23%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roundup is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Roundup is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Roundup who work in office and administrative support (10.02%), sales jobs (9.66%), and healthcare (9.66%).

-Roundup is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Roundup doesn't have a public transportation system that people use for their commute.

 The people who call Roundup home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roundup residents report their race to be White, followed by Asian.
 Important ancestries of people in Roundup include English, Norwegian, Irish, and Dutch.

 The most common language spoken in Roundup is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Tagalog and German.